loomnetwork/loom-sdk-documentation/docs/en/how-to-loom-js-webpack.md

 ## The Webpack development server

-1. Firt, we must install the Webpack development server with:
+1. First, we must install the Webpack development server with:

 ```js
 npm install --save-dev webpack-dev-server